 How long does the flu last?
 Five to seven days, usually, but not for everyone.
-The flu shot may not prevent the flu but make it shorter or less severe.
+The flu shot may not prevent the flu, but it can make the virus shorter or less severe.

 Aches and pains, chills, fever, cough, runny nose, vomiting, diarrhea, fatigue, and sore throat are all possible symptoms of a flu virus.